totallynotdrait/Workspace/README.md

  - Workspace is in early development stages, which mean that bugs, unfinished programs or features might occur while using Workspace
  - Workspace has devolped and tested on Windows, some features might not work in other Operating Systems
+ - When the modern theme is selected the Aero or Mica effect may not display for many reasons, see mvLogger in DearPyGui_ext in Program Manager

+# Credits

+ - Credit @Tensor (for the Aero and Mica effect on the viewport) - https://discord.com/channels/736279277242417272/1068600047090016397/1070025491895029760